intel/mlir-extensions/README.md

 * Extend/Create cmake infrastrcuture with defaults
 * Create stub soruce files for IR/Ops

+Also add your dialect to `lib/Conversion/IMEXPassDetail.h`.

+Now fill in what's marked with FIXME

 ## Adding a new Conversion
 ```sh
 # enter root directory of mlir-extension